Smoky Mushroom “Bacon” that Non-Vegans Will Love

-For my first attempt at making mushroom “bacon” with liquid smoke and maple syrup, I dipped the mushrooms in the liquid smoke and then immediately fried them.
+For my first attempt at making mushroom “bacon” with liquid smoke, I dipped the mushrooms in the liquid smoke and then immediately fried them.
 They were all right.
 Not great, not horrible.

-The second time I marinated them in the liquid.
+The second time I marinated them in the liquid smoke for about an hour.
 They were better, they had a good flavor, but it was almost too much of a good thing.
 I think I let them soak too long.
 A little bit of liquid smoke goes a long way.